Ontotext-AD/recommend-pub-docs/_v1_2_0-docs/user-actions.md

 It has the same `from` and `to` parameters as `usagestats/userreads` and returns the top users with most reads.
 The `count` parameter shows the size of the list to be returned.

-The method has also the following optional parameters:
+The method has the following optional parameters:

 * `minActivity`
 * `maxActivity`